AsyrafHussin/npm-malaysia-postcodes/README.md

 ```

 Note: The `coverage` directory is not included in the repository as it is generated on-the-fly whenever tests are run with coverage.

+## Data Source

+This package is built on the data from the [Malaysia Postcodes GitHub repository](https://github.com/AsyrafHussin/malaysia-postcodes).
+It is closely associated with and relies on the JSON data available in this repository.
+For the most up-to-date postcode information, refer to the original repository.

 ## Contributing